-Construction and operation of a Treatment Complex is the only viable permanent solution to reducing the risk posed by this tank waste.
+Construction and operation of a tank waste Treatment Complex is the only viable permanent solution to reducing the risk posed by this tank waste.
 All other Federal sites with liquid high-level radioactive and chemically hazardous waste have treatment facilities, but at Hanford the process to remove and treat the tank wastes is barely underway.
-There is now general agreement about the right treatment method for Hanford tank waste - "vitrification" or immobilizing tank waste by turning it into a glass - but serious concerns exist about the Federal government's ability to fund a treatment complex for Hanford.
+There is now general agreement about the right treatment method for Hanford tank waste - "vitrification" or immobilizing tank waste by turning it into a glass- but serious concerns exist about the Federal government's ability and will to provide continued funding a Treatment Complex for Hanford.

-The Washington State Department of Ecology (Ecology) supports the vitrification of Hanford tank waste; it is a technically sound and viable approach.
+Ecology supports the vitrification of Hanford tank waste; it is a technically sound and viable approach.
 Efforts to secure the necessary facilities have seen repeated false starts and delays over the past ten years.
-The most recent setback , in summer of 2000, was the failed privatization approach to contracting.
-In late 2000, United States Department of Energy (USDOE) has shown commitment towards a Treatment Complex by issuing a construction contract.
+The most recent setback, in summer of 2000, was the failed privatization approach to contracting.
+In late 2000, USDOE showed commitment towards a Treatment Complex by issuing a construction contract.
 Successful removal and treatment of Hanford's tank waste will take at least thirty years and require a national commitment equivalent to that spent putting a man on the moon.

 Time is running out for Hanford's tanks.
 Continued storage of an enormous volume of dangerous waste in Hanford's leaking and aging tanks poses catastrophic risks to the human, environmental and economic health of the Pacific Northwest.
 Failure to retrieve and treat the waste is not an option.
-Washington State is willing to do whatever is necessary to ensure acquisition of a treatment complex for tank waste - succeeds this time around.
+Washington State is willing to do whatever is necessary to ensure acquisition of a Treatment Complex for tank waste - succeeds this time around.
 We must all work together to make the present approach succeed.